Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Not at all, you can bake this bread in any oven-safe baking dish or even a Dutch oven, uncovered to allow air to circulate.

-Delicious served still warm from the oven, this Irish soda bread is even better the next day grilled or toasted with butter.
+Delicious served still warm from the oven, this Irish Soda Bread is even better the next day grilled or toasted with butter.
 For a savoury take, try my Irish Soda Bread with Aged Cheddar!

-No-Knead Cranberry Walnut Artisan Bread
+Try these Cranberry Orange Scones or this No-Knead Cranberry Walnut Artisan Bread next.

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!